-Each unit has introduction, objectives, self-assessment question(s), conclusion, summary, Tutor-Marked Assignments (TMAs), references and other reading resources.
+Each unit will take a week or two lectures, will include an introduction, objectives, reading materials, self assessment question(s), conclusion, summary, tutor-marked assignments (TMAs), references and other reading resources.

 There are activities related to the lecture in each unit which will help your progress and comprehension of the unit.
 You are required to work on these exercises which together with the TMAs will enable you to achieve the objective of each unit.